 Similar to most carpentry jobs shoe molding installation can be done with a hammer and nails.
 A nail gun can take their place, of course, and can make it easier when placing shoe molding around doors and inside tight corners.
-The options don’t stop there, so read on to find out how to take care of shoe molding installation with and without the use of nails.
+The options don’t stop there, so read on to find out how to install shoe moulding with or without nails!

 - Caulk Gun

 - Miter Saw

 - Glue for Construction Purposes

 - X-Acto Knife